debops/debops/docs/getting-started.rst

 Available role tags:

+``role::apache:env``
+  Environment role tag, should be used in the playbook to execute a special environment role contained in the main role.
+The environment role prepares the environment for other dependency roles to work correctly.

 ``role::apache``
   Main role tag, should be used in the playbook to execute all of the role tasks as well as role dependencies.